Septic Arthritis (Infectious Arthritis) in Children

 - Symptoms include fever, joint pain, swelling, redness, and warmth.

-- Quick treatment with antibiotics is needed to stop the risk of joint damage.
+- Quick treatment with antibiotics if bacteria are the source of infection is needed to stop the risk for joint damage.

 - Other treatments include medicines for pain and fever, draining the joint, physical therapy, and splints.